 23. Ask for Recent or Forthcoming Sale Pricing

 Home Depot department heads have leeway to extend sale pricing upon request.
-Demanding the deal that ended last week (or isn’t scheduled to begin until next week) is not guaranteed to pan out every time.
+Asking for a deal that ended last week (or isn’t scheduled to begin until next week) won’t pan out every time.

-Simply waiting for the next sale, if you can, is a better bet.
+If you can, waiting for the next sale is a better bet.
 Still, asking for sale pricing outside sale periods is worth a shot.

 24. Get Warrantied Tools Repaired In-Store